 This award is for graduating seniors who want to spend a year of study in another country before beginning their graduate career, as well as for graduate student MA or Ph.D. research.
 Some countries require fluency in the language of the country and may require a plan of study through a university there.
 Fulbright awards pay travel, tuition and a monthly stipend.

 The Institute of International Education (IIE) administers the Fulbright program for students.
 Kelly J. Medley, External Scholarship & Fellowship Coordinator at the UF Honor Program, advises UF students wishing to apply for a Fulbright scholarship.
-Students apply in September of each year.
+Teh application deadline for this year is August 30th 2019 at 5pm.
 Notification of award is sent directly to the recipient, sometime between March and June.
 UF is notified several months later, often after the students have left for their Fulbright study.